8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Can you stop gum disease from progressing?

-You can stop gum disease by finding the signs early.
-Once you notice your symptoms, get treatment.
-You can also maintain good dental hygiene after therapy to prevent reinfection.
-If you continue to have gum problems, get regular deep gum cleanings can keep your gums healthy.
+You can stop gum disease early by getting treatment as soon as you see the signs.
+Once you notice your symptoms, visit the dentist as soon as possible.
+You should also maintain good dental hygiene after therapy to prevent reinfection.
+If you continue to have gum problems, get regular deep gum cleanings to keep your gums healthy.

 How fast does gum disease spread?